lachlanchen/nhi/README.md

-# Neuromorphic Hyperspectral Reconstruction with Event Cameras
+# Self-Calibrated Neuromorphic Hyperspectral Sensing

 A comprehensive pipeline for reconstructing spectra from event cameras with dispersed light illumination (e.g., diffraction grating).
-The system records intensity change events $e = (x, y, t, p)$ where $p \in \{-1, +1\}$ indicates polarity of log-intensity change.
+The system records intensity change events $e = (x, y, t, p)$ where $p \in \{-1, +1\}$ indicates polarity of log-intensity change, and automatically infers scan timing and calibration metadata (“auto info”) directly from the event stream.

 ## Overview